RachealIlelaboye/CAPSTONE-PROJECT/README.md

 [SQL script pdf 2](https://github.com/user-attachments/files/17606237/Racheal.Titilayo.Ilelaboye.Sales.pdf)

 # Project Conclusion
-In this analysis projects, we effectively utilized Excel, SQL, and Power BI to transform raw data into actionable insights.
+In this analysis projects, I effectively utilized Excel, SQL, and Power BI to transform raw data into actionable insights.
 Here’s a summary of the outcomes and tools applied:
-- Data Preparation:
- - Using SQL, we imported and structured the raw data, performed initial data cleaning, and created a well-organized database.
+- Data Preparation: Using SQL, I imported and structured the raw data, performed initial data cleaning, and created a well-organized database.
 This set the foundation for accurate, consistent analysis and allowed seamless querying for key metrics.
-- Exploratory Data Analysis (EDA):
- -With Excel, we performed preliminary data exploration, calculated summary statistics, and identified key trends and patterns.
-Excel's pivot tables and basic statistical functions helped quickly assess the data and identify any anomalies.
+- Exploratory Data Analysis (EDA): With Excel, I performed preliminary data exploration, calculated summary statistics, and identified key trends and patterns.
+Excel's pivot tables and basic statistical functions helped to quickly assess the data and identify any anomalies.
-- Data Visualization and Reporting:
- -In Power BI, we built a comprehensive dashboard, displaying key metrics, trends, and comparisons for an interactive, real-time view of the data.
+- Data Visualization and Reporting: In Power BI, I built a comprehensive dashboard, displaying key metrics, trends, and comparisons for an interactive, real-time view of the data.
 Visualizations enabled stakeholders to easily interpret insights, understand performance trends, and make data-driven decisions.

 -- Key Insights:
 - Customer data: Analyzed customer data